Honey Irani: Background and personal life

-Irani met the script-writer and poet Javed Akhtar on the sets of Seeta Aur Geeta.
+Irani met script-writer and poet Javed Akhtar on the sets of Seeta Aur Geeta.
 They were married on 21 March 1972.
-She is the mother of film-makers Zoya Akther and Farhan Akther.
-Her eldest child, Zoya, was born on 14 October 1972, making Honey Irani a mother at the young age of 17 years.

-Her career as a child star had already ended and his career as a script-writer had not yet properly begun.
-They had no place to live, and were given a room in the house of Irani's older married sister Menaka.
-Their daughter Zoya Akhtar was born in 1972 and their son Farhan Akhtar in the 1974.
-Irani became a devoted home-maker, but the marriage ended in divorce after her husband became involved with the actress Shabana Azmi in the mid-1970s.
+Their children are filmmakers Zoya Akhtar and Farhan Akhtar.
+Zoya was born on 14 October 1972, when her career as a child star had already ended and Javed's career as a script-writer had not yet taken off.
+Farhan was born in 1974.
+Irani became a devoted home-maker, but the marriage ended in divorce after her husband became involved with Shabana Azmi in the mid-1970s.
 The couple separated in 1978 and divorced in 1985.
-While Akhtar married Shabana Azmi in 1984, Irani devoted herself to the care of her two young children, who were six years and four years old respectively in 1978.
-She even started doing embroidery on sarees as a way of earning money to support her children.
+While Akhtar married Shabana Azmi in 1984, Irani devoted herself to the care of her two young children, who were six years and four years old, respectively, in 1978.
 Eventually, she managed to make a second career for herself as a writer of film scripts.
-Both of Irani's children (son Farhan Akhtar and daughter Zoya Akhtar) grew up to be successful filmmakers in the Hindi film industry.
+Both of Irani's children grew up to be successful filmmakers in the Hindi film industry.

 Career

 Honey Irani began her Bollywood career as a child actress with roles in films such as Chirag Kahan Roshni Kahan and Bombay Ka Chor.
 She has acted in over 72 films.

 After her divorce, she started doing embroidery on sarees to support her family.
 Though she had been writing short stories all this while, she never shared them.
 She narrated the story idea of Aaina (1993) to Pam Chopra, wife of Yash Chopra for a TV series, but he developed it into a film.
-Yash Chopra had also previously asked her to develop a story idea, which went on to become her debut as a screenwriter, Lamhe (1991), starring Sridevi.
-The film saw mediocre success, but she won the Filmfare Award for Best Story for the film and it paved her way for a successful career as screenwriter.
-Both Aaina and Lamhe strengthen her bond with Yash Chopra who gave her his next film Darr (1993).
-However she parted ways with Yash Chopra after she was not given credit for her work on Dilwale Dulhania Le Jayenge.
-She won the award again for Kya Kehna in 2002, besides winning Filmfare Award for Best Screenplay with Ravi Kapoor for the blockbuster Kaho Naa...
+Yash had also previously asked her to develop a story idea, which went on to become her debut as a screenwriter, Lamhe (1991), starring Sridevi.
+The film saw critical success, and she won the Filmfare Award for Best Story for the film.
+It paved the way for a successful career as screenwriter.
+Both Aaina and Lamhe strengthened her bond with Yash who gave her his next film Darr (1993).
+However she parted ways with the banner when she was not given credit for her work on Dilwale Dulhania Le Jayenge.
+She won the award again for Kya Kehna and also the Filmfare Award for Best Screenplay award with Ravi Kapoor for the blockbuster Kaho Naa...
 Pyaar Hai in 2001.